maximeg/email_inquire/README.md

 ## Why?

-Before an user is an user, they are a visitor.
+Before a user is a user, they are a visitor.
 And they must register to be so.
 What if they makes a typo while entering their email address during the registration ?
 If they didn't notice, you just lost them.
 They won't be able to sign in next time.